 The Organizations, Occupations and Work Section of the American Sociological Association is led by a group of elected officers and council members.
 The current council members are featured below.

-Julie Kmec (’15) is Associate Professor of Sociology and Director of Graduate Studies at Washington State University.
-She is on the editorial board of Work and Occupations, Social Problems, and Social Science Research.
+Julie is Professor of Sociology at Washington State University.
+She is on the editorial board of the American Sociological Review, Work and Occupations, Social Problems, and Social Science Research.
 Julie also serves as an editor of the Section’s blog “Work in Progress”.
 Her research primarily focuses on inequality at work, including the relationship between human resource policies and workplace segregation, organizational responses to employment discrimination, gender and work effort, and the family-work connection.

-Taekjin Shin (’16) is an Assistant Professor at the School of Labor and Employment Relations at the University of Illinois at Urbana-Champaign.
+Taekjin is an Assistant Professor at the School of Labor and Employment Relations at the University of Illinois at Urbana-Champaign.
 His research interests concern corporate governance, executive compensation, wage inequality, organizational sociology, and economic sociology.
 He is currently studying the institutional explanation for the rise of executive compensation, the symbolic effect of shareholder-value orientation on the career outcomes of executive managers, and the linkage between corporate downsizing and executive compensation.